NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 1/Lelzeshin (Tier 5-6).md

     desc: "  When Lelzeshin rolls a success on a Reflex save, he gets a critical success instead."

   - name: "Mirror Reversal"
-    desc: "`pf2:r` (illusion,mental,occult,teleportation) **Frequency** Lelzeshin can use this reaction once per day.\n**Trigger** An attack from an attacker he can see would be a critical success against Lelzeshin\n**Effect** Lelzeshin teleports to one of the mirrored walls, emerging adjacent to it.\nMeanwhile, a duplicate briefly remains, seemingly frozen in place for a second, before detonating as the critical hit connects with it.
+    desc: "`pf2:r` (illusion,mental,occult,teleportation) **Frequency** Lelzeshin can use this reaction once per day.\n\n**Trigger** An attack from an attacker he can see would be a critical success against Lelzeshin\n* * *\n\n**Effect** Lelzeshin teleports to one of the mirrored walls, emerging adjacent to it.\n\nMeanwhile, a duplicate briefly remains, seemingly frozen in place for a second, before detonating as the critical hit connects with it.
 Each creature adjacent to his original location takes 6d6 slashing damage (DC 25 Reflex check), and these adjacent squares becomes difficult terrain."

   - name: "[[Bestiary Ability Glossary/Nimble Dodge|Nimble Dodge]]"
-    desc: "`pf2:r`  **Trigger** Lelzeshin is targeted by a melee or ranged attack by an attacker he can see.\n**Effect** Lelzeshin gains a +2 circumstance bonus to AC against the triggering attack."
+    desc: "`pf2:r`  **Trigger** Lelzeshin is targeted by a melee or ranged attack by an attacker he can see.\n* * *\n\n**Effect** Lelzeshin gains a +2 circumstance bonus to AC against the triggering attack."

 attacks:
   - name: ""